rweigel/phys260/Capacitance/Capacitance.md

 # Parallel Plates

-An equal and opposite amount of charge is placed on two conducting and parallel plates as shown on the left in the following figure.
+An equal and opposite amount of charge is placed on two conducting and parallel plates, as shown on the left in the following figure.
 On the right, a side view of the plates is shown.
-The area of the plates, $A = w^2$, is much larger than shown such that the width, $w$, is much larger than the separation distance, $d$.
+The area of the plates, $A = w^2$, is much larger than shown, such that the width, $w$, is much larger than the separation distance, $d$.

 <img src="figures/Parallel_Plate.svg" height="200px">

 1. How will the charges distribute on each of the plates?
-That is, how much charge is on each of the four faces that have area $A$?
-Assume that no charge appears on the other (narrow, and having thickness $t$) faces of the plates, which have a much smaller area.
+That is, how much charge is on each of the four faces that have an area $A$?
+Assume that no charge appears on the other (thin, and having thickness $t$) faces of the plates, which have a much smaller area.

    \ifsolutions
-   {\bf Answer}: The charges will move to the inner faces as shown in the following diagram.
-Electric field vectors for the positive an negative charges are shown.
-Because the charges are on a large plane, the field is indpendent of distance from the plane.
+   {\bf Answer}: The charges will move to the inner faces, as shown in the following diagram.
+Electric field vectors for the positive and negative charges are shown.
+Because the charges are on a large plane, the field is independent of distance from the plane.
 With this charge configuration, inside the conductors, the field due to the positive charges cancels the field due to the negative charges giving a net field of zero.

    <img src="figures/Parallel_Plate_Fields.svg"/>
    \else